um-tech-evolution/CartesianGP.jl/README.md

 nothing specific to that application in the library so it is (will be) perfectly suitable for other applications as well.

+Note that the code should be considered pre-alpha at the moment, though we are making rapid progress.
+We will tag a release when we feel it is useful.
+Until then, feel free to take a look at the code and send us questions or submit pull requests (though you might want to consult with us first just to make sure you aren't duplicating effort).

 If you have questions or comments, please contact one of the authors (see `AUTHORS`).